iacchus/iacchus.github.io-pelican/content/music-ideas.md

 maybe we use `b` for the base, so we can shift it.
 Also can use `r` for root, `t` for tonic etc.

+We should achieve a standard notation that allows shifting the base tonic seamlessly.

 #### Mode Abbreviations

 We can use i, d, p, l, m, a, l